Laws of the iterated and single logarithm for sums of independent indicators, with applications to the Ginibre point process and Karlin's occupancy scheme: Abstract

 \section{Abstract}

-We prove a central limit theorem accompanied by the convergence of all exponential moments and a law of the iterated logarithm (LIL) for an infinite sum of independent indicators parameterized by $t$ as $t\to\infty$.
+We prove a law of the iterated logarithm (LIL) for an infinite sum of independent indicators parameterized by $t$ and monotone in $t$ as $t\to\infty$.
 It is shown that if the expectation $b$ and the variance $a$ of the sum are comparable, then the normalization in the LIL includes the iterated logarithm of $a$.
 If the expectation grows faster than the variance, while the ratio $\log b/\log a$ remains bounded, then the normalization in the LIL includes the single logarithm of $a$ (so that the LIL becomes a law of the single logarithm).
 Applications of our result are given to the number of points of the infinite Ginibre point process in a disk and the number of occupied boxes and related quantities in Karlin's occupancy scheme.

 Key words: Ginibre point process; independent indicators; infinite occupancy; law of the iterated logarithm

 2020 Mathematics Subject Classification: Primary: 60F15, 60G50 \hphantom{2020 Mathematics Subject Classification: } Secondary: 60C05, 60G55